-The SWQB will utilize both qualitative and quantitative data and information to list an assessment unit in IR Category 4C using a weight-of-evidence approach.
+The SWQB will utilize both qualitative and quantitative data and information to list an assessment unit in IR Category 4C (possibly in combination with IR category 5-R) using a weight-of-evidence approach.
 The SWQB may consider various submitted data and documentation, including photos, landowner testimony, or historical records, which indicate that a lotic waterbody has undergone anthropogenic hydrologic alterations that have rendered the waterbody incapable of meeting its designated uses.
-The SWQB will pair qualitative data and information with more concrete lines of evidence, such as electronic records of diversion (Sections 2.3-2.5) to make a final assessment determination.
+The SWQB will pair qualitative data and information with more concrete lines of evidence, such as flow ratings, flow measurements, or electronic records of diversion (Sections 2.3-2.5) to make a final assessment determination.